AdobeDocs/adobeio-auth/JWT/JWT.md

 - The token must be signed using the private key for a digital signing certificate that is associated with your API key.
 You can associate more than one certificate with an API key.
 If you do so, you can use the private key of any associated certificate to sign your JWT.
 For more information about private key/public certificate, see [Create a public key certificate](../AuthenticationOverview/ServiceAccountIntegration.md#step-2-create-a-public-key-certificate).

-**Algorithm**: **RS256** (RSA Signature with SHA-256) is an asymmetric algorithm, and it uses a public/private key pair: the identity provider has a private (secret) key used to generate the signature, and the consumer of the JWT (i.e. Adobe I/O Console) gets a public key to validate the signature.
+**Algorithm**: **RS256** (RSA Signature with SHA-256) is an asymmetric algorithm, and it uses a public/private key pair: the identity provider has a private (secret) key used to generate the signature, and the consumer of the JWT (i.e. Adobe Developer Console) gets a public key to validate the signature.

 ### Using JWT Libraries and Creation Tools